 And there are a numerous local groups campaigning for positive change in their communities, but often without the necessary skills and numbers to be really effective.

 See below for a description of the new phase of the project.
-This presentation may also be helpful is seeing what is planned.
+This presentation may also be helpful is seeing and sharing what is planned.

 Realising the potential of the Ambassador network